Leschi, Seattle: Parks

-There are many parks, from the popular Leschi lakeside park to pocket parks spread throughout the neighborhood.
-Other notable neighborhood parks include Frink Park, Flo Ware, Powell Barnett, and the "String of Pearls".
+There are many parks, including the popular Leschi lakeside park and other pocket parks spread throughout the neighborhood.
+Notable neighborhood parks include Frink Park, Flo Ware Park, Powell Barnett Park, and the "String of Pearls", which refers to a "series of mini parks along Lake Washington at the end of east/west streets that run right to the lake."

 According to legend, Leschi Park was a campsite of Chief Leschi of the Nisqually tribe.
 Chief Leschi was executed for his participation in the Battle of Seattle and the Yakima Wars (1855-1858).
 The 1854 treaty which took away native lands led to an attack on the settlement in 1856.
 Many tribe members and two settlers were killed, and Leschi was subsequently tortured and hanged.

-In 1889, this site was developed as an amusement park, at the eastern end of the Lake Washington Cable Railway's trolley line.
+In 1889, the site was developed as an amusement park, at the eastern end of the Lake Washington Cable Railway's trolley line.
 The attractions included a casino, gardens, boat rentals, and a zoo.
 The zoo animals were donated to the City in 1903, and the site itself was sold to the City in 1909.
 It was adapted as one of Seattle's earliest parks.
 Today, Leschi Park is a well-manicured, rolling hillside of grass planted with exotic trees and gardens of roses.
 Pathways follow an undulating terrain to restrooms above.
-A path to the right leads to a tennis court, and one to the left goes on up to a playground with slides and a sand box.
+One path leads to a tennis court, and another goes on up to a playground with slides and a sand box.
 A grassy spot under willows on the east side of Lakeside S. has a view of acres of moored sailboats and an old-time ferry.

 Since the earliest days of Seattle history, Frink Park served as a natural woodland park where city residents could enjoy mountain and sound views.
 Set aside as a "private" park in 1883, the main portion of the park was later purchased by Seattle parks commissioner John M. Frink and his wife Abbie H. Frink and donated to the City on October 25, 1906.